githublalitha/newegg/README.md

-# newegg

-This project tes
+# NewEgg Web Testing using Selenium JAVA

-Create an automation framework and necessary automation scripts using SeleniumFramework that would do the following:
+Create an automation framework and necessary automation scripts using Selenium-Framework that would do the following:

 Login to newegg using the username ctschallenge18@gmail.com and password Challenge18, search and add to cart items listed in the attached xls and validate that the item was added correctly.